gatox/SH_Tully/README.md

 # SH_Tully
-Implementation of trajectory surface hopping using velocity Verlet algorithm and Tully approach
+We share our own implementation of the trajectory surface hopping method based on a modified Tully approach using the velocity Verlet algorithm